cncoulter/cncoulter.github.io/_posts/2016-08-09-And-Then-There-Were-none.md

 ---
 layout: post
 title: "And Then There Were None by Agatha Christie"
 permalink:
 published: true
 date: 2016-08-09 01:40
-category:
-tag:
+categories:
 - reading
+tags:
+- Agatha Christie
 ---

-***And Then There Were None* by Agatha Christie.
-New York: Bantam Books, 1983.
-Originally published in 1939.**
+<p style="color: gray;">New York: Bantam Books, 1983.
+Originally published in 1939.</p>

 My JVC community read this book as part of our community book club.
 We were looking for a fun, page-turner “beach read,” and I must say this book certainly fit that bill.